snmptt/snmptt/snmptt/docs/snmptt.md

     Note:  **The -On option is recommended**.
 This will make snmptrapd pass OIDs in numeric form and prevent SNMPTT from having to translate the symbolic name to numerical form.
 If the **Net-SNMP Perl module** is not installed, then you MUST use the **-On** switch.
 Depending on the version of Net-SNMP, some symbolic names may not translate correctly.
 See the FAQ for more info.

-    As an alternative, you can edit the **/etc/snmp/snmp.conf** file to include the line: **printNumericOids 1. ** This setting will take effect no matter what is used on the command line.
+    As an alternative, you can edit the Net-SNMP configuration file **/etc/snmp/snmp.conf** to include the line: **printNumericOids 1. ** This setting will take effect no matter what is used on the command line.

-10. Start / restart snmptrapd using service or systemctl:
+10. Start / restart snmptrapd using systemctl or service:

+        systemctl restart snmptrapd
         service snmptrapd restart
-        systemctl restart snmptrapd

 8. Check syslog to ensure SNMPTT started properly:

         grep snmptrapd /var/log/messages
+        grep snmptrapd /var/log/syslog

 10. Follow the steps in the section [Securing SNMPTT](#SecuringSNMPTT) to ensure SNMPTT has been configured securely.

 Note:  The default snmptt.ini enables logging to snmptt.log and also syslog for both trap messages and snmptt system messages.
 Change the following settings if required:  **log\_enable**, **syslog\_enable** and **syslog\_system\_enable**.

+### <a name="Installation-Unix-Testing"></a>Testing

+1. Copy a sample trap file to the spool folder:

+        cp examples/'#sample-trap.generic.daemon' /var/spool/snmptt/

+2. Check the snmptt.log file for the trap.
+Note:  The date is from the sample trap file.

+        tail /var/log/snmptt/snmptt.log

+        Mon Aug 16 10:06:35 2004 .1.3.6.1.6.3.1.1.5.3 Normal "Status Events" router01 - Link down on interface 3.
+Admin state: 2.
+Operational state: 3

+2. Check syslog for the trap from **snmptt**.
+Note:  The date is from the sample trap file.

+        grep 'snmptt\[' /var/log/messages
+        grep 'snmptt\[' /var/log/syslog

+        Feb 27 10:29:52 server1 snmptt[83096]: .1.3.6.1.6.3.1.1.5.3 Normal "Status Events" router01 - Link down on interface 3.
+Admin state: 2.
+Operational state: 3

+3. Generate a **linkDown** trap using **snmptrap**:

+        snmptrap -v 2c -c public 127.0.0.1 .1.3.6.1.6.3.1.1.5.3 .1.3.6.1.6.3.1.1.5.3 ifIndex i 2 ifAdminStatus i 1 ifOperStatus i 2

+2. Check the syslog file for the trap from **snmptrapd**:

+        grep snmptrapd /var/log/messages
+        grep snmptrapd /var/log/syslog

+        Feb 27 11:04:03 bink snmptrapd[84697]: 2022-02-27 11:04:03 localhost [UDP: [127.0.0.1]:40290->[127.0.0.1]:162]:#012.1.3.6.1.6.3.1.1.4.1.0 = OID: .1.3.6.1.6.3.1.1.5.3#011.1.3.6.1.2.1.2.2.1.1 = INTEGER: 2#011.1.3.6.1.2.1.2.2.1.7 = INTEGER: up(1)#011.1.3.6.1.2.1.2.2.1.8 = INTEGER: down(2)

+    Note:  If you see the error 'SELinux is preventing /usr/sbin/snmptrapd from write access on the directory snmptt', then SELinux needs to be configured to allow snmptrapd to write to the spool folder.

+2. Check the snmptt.log file for the trap:

+        tail /var/log/snmptt/snmptt.log

+        Sun Feb 27 11:04:03 2022 .1.3.6.1.6.3.1.1.5.3 Normal "Status Events" 127.0.0.1 - Link down on interface 2.
+Admin state: 1.
+Operational state: 2

+2. Check syslog for the trap from **snmptt**.

+        grep 'snmptt\[' /var/log/messages
+        grep 'snmptt\[' /var/log/syslog

+        Feb 27 11:04:07 server1 snmptt[83096]: .1.3.6.1.6.3.1.1.5.3 Normal "Status Events" 127.0.0.1 - Link down on interface 2.
+Admin state: 1.
+Operational state: 2

+**Troubleshooting:**

+1. Enable debug mode by defining both **DEBUGGING = 0** and **DEBUGGING_FILE = /var/log/snmptt/snmptt.debug** in **/etc/snmptt/snmptt.ini** and restart **snmptt**.
+If the file is not created, check syslog for errors.
+Either the DEBUGGING_FILE path is incorrect or there is a permissions error creating the debug log file.
+2. Make sure permissions have been set for the various folders and files.
+3. SELinux may interfere with **snmptrapd** and **snmptt**.
+Disable or reconfigure at your own discretion.
+4. Test running **snmptt** and the handlers as explained above to make sure there are no missing Perl modules.

 ## <a name="Installation-Windows"></a>Installation - Windows

 The Net-SNMP trap receiver does not currently support embedded Perl, so only the standard trap handler can be used with Windows.